anyatokar/mfte-seattle/README.md

 ### Usage

-Users can search and filter for apartments that fit their criteria (such as number of bedrooms, neighborhood, and building name).
+Prospective renters can search and filter for apartments that fit their criteria.
 They can create a free login to keep a short list of properties, view a personalized map, and add notes.
+Building managers can create a free manager account to add and update listings.

 ## Run App Locally